oddmario/NVIDIA-Fedora-Driver-Guide/README.md

   See https://forums.developer.nvidia.com/t/major-kde-plasma-desktop-frameskip-lag-issues-on-driver-555/293606 for more information on this issue.

-* for Google Chrome (and Chromium-based browsers in general), you may need to switch the "Preferred Ozone platform" flag to "Wayland" or "auto" (this is not needed if you have both GNOME 46.1+ and Nvidia driver 555.42.02+).
+* for Google Chrome (and Chromium-based browsers in general), you may need to switch the "Preferred Ozone platform" flag to "Wayland" or "auto" (this is not needed if you have both GNOME 46.1+/KDE Plasma 6.1+ and Nvidia driver 555.42.02+).
 Follow the steps below in order to apply this:
   1. Go to chrome://flags
   2. Search "Preferred Ozone platform"
   3. Set the flag to "Wayland" or "auto"